 With that said, many secured card users have issues with running up their deposit balance because these cards invite overspending.
 Additionally, many secured credit cards are marketed to people with poor credit — a fact their issuers use to justify sky-high interest rates and (often) a hefty annual fee.

 Can using the Extra debit card hurt your credit score rather than help it?

-If the Extra debit card — which has a monthly fee — is the first credit account ever listed on your credit report, you may be in a tough spot when, in the future, your credit has improved and you no longer want the card (and the associated fee).
+If the Extra debit card — which has a fee — is the first credit account ever listed on your credit report, you may be in a tough spot when, in the future, your credit has improved and you no longer want the card (and the associated fee).

 Part of your credit score is determined by the age of the accounts on your credit report.
-So while canceling the card will save you the monthly fee, it may also hurt your credit score because your oldest credit line will show up as closed.
+So while canceling the card will save you the annual fee, it may also hurt your credit score because your oldest credit line will show up as closed.

 When does it make sense to upgrade to the Extra Credit Building + Rewards plan?

 At first, Extra’s rewards program sounds like a solid feature for those trying to build credit, as rewards are rarely offered to this target market.
 However, you’re paying an additional $5 per month or $50 per year to earn these rewards.

 Extra rewards can only be used at the Extra Store.
 For every dollar you spend, you earn five points, and five points are worth about 1 cent.
 The Extra Store offers a collection of gift cards, discounts to various merchants, and a limited selection of physical products (like AirPods, which they mention a lot in their marketing).

 If you spend $400 with your Extra card each month, you’ll earn the equivalent of $4 in rewards.
 That also means that cashing in for a $200 pair of AirPods requires $20,000 in spending.
 And remember: you’re paying extra the entire time you’re building up your point balance.